-In this theraputic session, Dawn uses Clement Space, a term which she coined in her PhD.
-Eloquently put by the artist ""Modern busy city life is stressful, especially for Autistic people, who experience everything more intensely - lights, sounds, movements, smells etc - and struggle contrantly with anxiety.
+In this therapeutic session, Dawn uses Clement Space, a term which she coined in her PhD.
+Eloquently put by the artist "Modern busy city life is stressful, especially for Autistic people, who experience everything more intensely - lights, sounds, movements, smells etc - and struggle constantly with anxiety.
 Clement Space is a mental and physical space that forgives and gracefully heals.
 It is a calming and tranquil, nourishing and healing sensory oasis which can be personalised and yet shared.
-Encompassing all aspects of healing and more, Clement Space is a perpetual state of being renewed, inhaling and exhaling, embracing and letting go, being forgiven and forgiving - a gift from the autistic realm, sharing sensory restoration with everyone for when our senses are restored, we are empowered to be.
+Encompassing all aspects of healing and more, Clement Space is a perpetual state of being renewed, inhaling and exhaling, embracing and letting go, being forgiven and forgiving - a gift from the autistic realm, sharing sensory restoration with everyone for when our senses are restored, we are empowered to be".

-This video has been made fully accessible for those who are, sensory-sensitive, visually impaired and Deaf and hard of hearing audiences.
+This video has been made fully accessible for sensory-sensitive, visually impaired and d/Deaf and hard of hearing audiences.

 Download our activity booklet here and join Dawn in her Clement Space as she takes you on a re-energising journey through her perspective.

-A Visually Impaired Friendly Version: A Touch of Clemency word
+You may also download A Visually Impaired Friendly Version: A Touch of Clemency (Word Document).